Diaa-E/shopping-cart/README.md

 # Shopping Cart

 - A generic shopping cart.
-- This project's purpose was practicing client-side routing, custom hooks, and and CSS modules using Vite and React.
+- This project's purpose was practicing client-side routing, custom hooks, and CSS modules using Vite and React.

 ## Live Preview